 Who says you need mayo for a tuna salad?
-Here's an Asian inspired tuna salad with radishes, green onions, and shredded carrots, dressed with rice vinegar and sesame oil.
+Here's an Asian-inspired tuna salad with radishes, green onions, and shredded carrots, dressed with rice vinegar and sesame oil.

-- 8-10 small radishes, cut into wedges
+8 to 10 small radishes, cut into wedges

-- 1 large carrot, shredded
+1 large carrot, shredded

-- 1 clove garlic, smashed and minced
+1 clove garlic, smashed and minced

-- 1 teaspoon minced ginger
+1 teaspoon minced ginger

-- 2 Tbsp vegetable oil
+2 tablespoons vegetable oil

-- 1 teaspoon dark sesame oil
+1 teaspoon dark sesame oil

-Salt and black pepper to taste
+Salt and black pepper, to taste

-- 2 Tbsp chopped cilantro
+2 tablespoons chopped cilantro

-- 1 whole green onion, chopped
+1 whole green onion, chopped

-*If mixing in with soba noodles, cook soba noodles according to package directions, and rinse with cold water.
+8 ounces (dry) soba noodles or fresh lettuce, optional (Note: If using soba noodles, cook according to package directions and rinse with cold water.)

 Place the drained tuna, radishes, shredded carrot, garlic, ginger, chile, vegetable oil, dark sesame oil, and rice vinegar in a large bowl.
 Gently toss to combine.
 Add salt and pepper to taste.
 Refrigerate until ready to serve.